Art Journaling can have an amazing, positive impact on your life as an artist or be used to put your thoughts down in a creative way.

-It’s a space where you can let loose and explore with colors, shapes, lines, and writing all at once.
-Some journals are more free-form and expressive, others are more of a “finished” art product on each page.
+It’s a space where you can let loose and explore with colors, shapes, lines, new techniques and writing all at once.
+Some journals are more free-form and expressive, others are more of a “finished” art product.

 • white gesso